Qiang-Zou/DirtyMeshSlicer/README.md

-# Robust Slicer for Dirty Meshes (DirtyMeshSlicer)
+# Robust Slicer and Test Cases for Dirty Meshe Slicing (DirtyMeshSlicer)

 - By: Yaonaiming Zhao and Qiang Zou (built on top of Charlie C.L.
 Wang's MeshWorks)
 -  email: qzou.code@gmail.com